 When making any real estate investment, you’ll need to do your due-diligence.
 Have an inspection done or perform one yourself as long as you know what to look for.
 The inspection should cover all major components of the property.
 Anything your inspector is unsure about should be handled by a specialist.
 Remember, your inspector can typically only inspect what they can see and what their tools will allow for.
 In some instances, a second opinion is needed!
 From there, get estimates from local contractors as to how much the repairs will cost you.
 By performing the inspection up front, you won’t have to worry about unseen setbacks down the road.
 You’ll be able to know what to expect and how to budget accordingly.

 Many times, wholesalers will shoot out numbers based on their own personal estimates.
 While these estimated can be educated, it is ultimately up to you to decide if you are receiving a good deal or not.
 Your wholesaler will likely provide you with some comps and market information, however, it doesn’t hurt to find some of your own.
 Try to get 3 solid comps for your prospective property both before and after the repairs are made.

 It’s important to hire a professional company to perform a title search before making your purchase.
 You don’t want to find out after the fact that there are liens affecting the property.
 Some investors will rush into purchasing a wholesale property from an inexperienced wholesaler, not realizing the property also comes with a cloudy title!
 Just like when buying a property from a private buyer, it’s important to do your due diligence and your homework before signing a contract to buy!

-Buying a house from a property wholesaler can provide you with the profits you want to see from your New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area investment property!
+Buying a house from a property wholesaler can provide you with the profits you want to see from your North Carolina & New Jersey investment property!
 Get in touch with us today to learn more about what we do!